-Adopt a strategy that will make your product stand out and be instantly available to a large group of people right away.
+Adopt a strategy that will make your product stand out and instantly available to a large group of people right away.
 It is customer psychology that people always desire to be part of something exclusive and special.

 - Offer Something for Free

-Although there are no free lunches in life, yet the term ‘Free’ is always able to attract people.
+Although there are no free lunches in life, the term ‘Free’ is always able to attract people.
 Used strategically, people are willing to overlook the cost they actually have to pay for the product/service that they are getting for free.

 - Start a Referral Program

 Both large and small businesses have benefitted from a referral program, and it seems to work.
 So develop a referral program so that your customer automatically attracts other customers themselves without you having to do anything about it.

 Amongst the essential things that you should know about your customer is what exactly they look for in your product.
 Advertise that, exploit that; do what you have to, to project that very thing in your product.